X

 5 Reasons In-Store Signage Is More Important Than Ever

 The best brick-and-mortar stores have always prided themselves on giving consumers reasons to return.
-From store design and layout to product selection and customer service, it’s been about creating an experience that surprises and delights enough to drive return visits.
-But the COVID-19 pandemic has left shoppers uncertain about where they can stand, what they can touch and, deep down, who they can trust.
+Retailers are leaning into in-store signage as a key strategy to engage today’s shoppers, along with store design and layout to product selection, and customer service.
+It’s about creating an experience that surprises and delights enough to drive return visits.

-With social distancing and potentially fewer staff on the selling floor, smart retailers are turning to in-store signage to act as their “silent salesperson.”
-Not only can it inform shoppers about safety protocols or offerings like curbside pickup, but it can also engage with fun and entertaining marketing campaigns, and help consumers feel comfortable enough to make purchases, as well as buy cross-sells.
+With reduced budgets and staffing, smart retailers are turning to in-store signage to act as their “silent salesperson.”
+Not only can it inform shoppers about conveniences like curbside pickup, but it can also engage with fun and entertaining marketing campaigns, while helping compel consumers to make purchases and buy cross-sells.
 From big-box stores to grocery chains, in-store signage has become front and center as a retail strategy to connect with consumers.
-And today’s shoppers include the well-informed, the showroomers, the bargain hunters the and customers on a mission, according to VendHQ, making savvy marketing all the more important.
+And today’s shoppers include the researchers, the bargain hunters, and customers on a mission, according to SmartOSC, making savvy marketing all the more important.

-As stores and shoppers continue to deal with the coronavirus fallout, Medallion Retail has identified five points where retail signage can help merchants connect with consumers who are feeling vulnerable, yet still searching for the types of haptic experiences they knew pre-coronavirus.
+As stores and shoppers continue to deal with a climate of economic uncertainty, Medallion Retail has identified five points where retail signage can help merchants connect with consumers who are feeling reluctant, yet still searching for the types of haptic experiences they connect with best.

-1. Help Shoppers Find What They’re Looking for But Also What They Didn’t Know They Needed.
+1. Help Shoppers Find What They’re Looking for And What They Didn’t Know They Needed.

-These days, there are also plenty of shoppers who are anxious about even entering a retail environment, whether it’s a grocery store or home improvement center.
-To ease anxiety they might have over quickly finding components for a home-cooked dinner for two or a household DIY project, signage can provide useful ideas and suggestions along with add-ins not originally contemplated.
+These days, there are also plenty of shoppers who are strapped for time and looking to shorten the in-store experience.
+To help them quickly find components for a home-cooked dinner for two or a household DIY project, signage can provide useful ideas and suggestions, along with add-ins not originally contemplated.
 Placed adjacent to other popular products, signage gives shoppers an immediate reference to items that may not have originally even been on their shopping list.

-Many shoppers are still antsy about touching things in store.
-In this case, signage provides explanations or can demonstrate a product’s attributes, uses, benefits, etc. Signage can also motivate the shopper to explore more and linger longer.
+Retail signage provides explanations or can demonstrate a product’s attributes, uses, benefits, and more.
+Signage can also motivate the shopper to explore more and linger longer.
 In-store apps connect the browsing consumer with their sought-after product, but then they may have to sift through online inventory to find it.
 A faster and easier solution might be QR codes used in signage or shelf talkers.
-This approach can quickly afford the shopper with immediate education on the product without having to search for, touch or remove the product from the shelf.
+This approach can quickly provide the shopper with immediate education on the product without having to search for it or remove the product from the shelf.

 3. Promote Both In Store and Online